bioinfologics/satsuma2/README.md

 export SATSUMA2_PATH=/path/to/binaries
 ```

-Running SatsumaSynteny2 with no command line arguments shows the available parameters;
+Running SatsumaSynteny2 with no command-line arguments shows the available parameters;

 ```
 $ ./SatsumaSynteny2